 Police: 2 dead after shooting involving officer

-Milton, Wash., police officers investigate the scene of a shooting in the parking lot of an apartment in Minton, Wash., Monday, Jan.
-23, 2017.
 Authorities say two people are dead after a man shot a woman and an officer shot that man south of Seattle.
+KOMO-TV reports officers responded to an apartment building in Milton Monday afternoon on reports of a man holding a weapon with his arm around a woman.

 Comments